Skip to content

 Locations Falkenstein (FSN1), Nuremberg (NBG1)

-The 20 GB of VRAM is the key spec.
-It puts this server above consumer RTX 4060/4070 cards (8-12 GB) and into territory where you can run meaningful models without aggressive quantization.
-To check whether a specific model and precision fits in 20 GB, our free LLM VRAM calculator gives a quick estimate.
+That 20 GB still puts this server above consumer RTX 4060/4070 cards (8-12 GB) and into territory where useful models run without aggressive quantization.
+To check whether a specific model and precision fits, our free LLM VRAM calculator gives a quick estimate.

 Tier 4: GEX131 — High-End GPU Server